opnchaudhary/parasnath.com.np/src/_posts/2020-01-20-linux-commands-for-beginners.markdown

 >  All the commands discussed above run the same way in almost all the Linux Distros and Unix based machines.

 &nbsp;
-* Software installation
+* **Software installation**
     Software installation using source code is done with the following three commands.
     ```bash
     $ ./configure
     $ make
     $ make install
     ```
-    It's alsways a good idea to look at the REAME file available along with the source code to know the exact installation steps.
+    It’s always a good idea to look at the README file available along with the source code to know the exact installation steps.

     However, if you want to use the default package manager available in the Linux System you are using.
 Then the software installation using the command line will be done using different commands in different distros of Linux.
-So, let's take a look at a few of the common distros:
+So, let’s take a look at a few of the common distros:
     * Ubuntu:
     Installation in ubuntu is done using the **apt** or the **apt-get** command.
 Example to install 'gimp' is:
     ```bash